Superradiant clouds may be relevant for close compact object binaries: Introduction

-On the other hand, it is interesting to consider black holes or neutron stars (similar to the analysis in Ref.~\cite{Zhang:2021mks}) in the inspiral stage, as the presence of superradiant clouds around binary components may change the binary orbital dynamics, in the frequency band relevant for space-borne and/or ground-based gravitational wave detectors.
-There are indeed both analytical and numerical investigations of binary dynamics in related regimes (e.g., \cite{Ikeda:2020xvt,Baumann:2022pkl,Choudhary:2020pxy,Zhang:2018kib, Zhang:2019eid,Tomaselli:2023ysb}), assuming superradiant clouds are present.
-However, it was pointed out in Ref.~\cite{Baumann:2018vus,Berti:2019wnn} that, if a black hole binary inspirals from large separation because of gravitational wave radiation, the binary generically acrosses so-called ``hyperfine resonances" so that the cloud resonantly switches from a superradiant state to a decay state and dissipates in a much shorter time.
-The resulting amount of the cloud in the relevant detection band for space-borne and ground-based detectors is generally too small to be detectable, at least for comparable mass-ratio binaries.
-Therefore the clouds may be absent for pre-merger stellar-mass binary black holes relevant for gravitational wave observation.
+On the other hand, it is interesting to consider black holes or neutron stars in the inspiral stage, as the presence of superradiant clouds around binary components may change the binary orbital dynamics, in the frequency band relevant for space-borne and/or ground-based gravitational wave detectors.
+There are indeed both analytical and numerical investigations of binary dynamics in related regimes (e.g., \cite{Ikeda:2020xvt,Baumann:2022pkl,Choudhary:2020pxy,Zhang:2018kib, Zhang:2019eid, Baumann:2019ztm, Tomaselli:2023ysb}), assuming superradiant clouds are present.
+However, it was suggested in Refs.~\cite{Baumann:2018vus,Berti:2019wnn} that, if a black hole binary inspirals from large separation because of gravitational wave radiation, the binary generically crosses so-called resonant transitions so that the cloud switches from a superradiant state to a decay state and dissipates in a much shorter time.
+Although some resonant depletions are shown to be negligible due to nonlinear effects~\cite{takahashi2022axion, Takahashi:2023flk}, the resulting amount of the cloud in the relevant detection band for space-borne and ground-based detectors is often too small to be detectable, at least for comparable mass ratio binaries.
+Therefore, the clouds may be absent for premerger stellar-mass binary black holes relevant for gravitational wave observation.